 Ventilate the mouse at 175 strokes per minute and a tidal volume of 300 microliter per stroke [1].
 Confirm proper placement of the endotracheal tube by observing symmetrical movement of the chest [2].

-Shot of the animal being ventilated.
+Shot of the animal being ventilated in the intubation device.

 Shot of the animal’s chest showing symmetrical movement.